kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 pyhon train_single_snake_dddqn_v2.py
 ```

-# Environment Issue(Solved)
-~There is a problem that a state of two snake is saved reversly.
-In order to solve this problem, the state value should be stored in reversly when both snake are alive.
-However, if the first green snake died first, it was confirmed that the saved part would return to the original, and the if condition statement was set differently.~

 # Research Introduction
 The uploaded code is the first of the seven research requirements submitted from https://openai.com/blog/requests-for-research-2/.